open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="watermark-schema"></a>
 ##### Watermark
-Represents a watermark in the event stream
+Represents a watermark in the event stream.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |